FilipeMCruz/playlist-maker/README.md

 - Main options:
   - Play (creates a playlist);
-  - Index (creates an index, csv with song details, of all matching songs to speed up following queries);
+  - Index (creates an index, csv with song details, of all matching songs to speed up following queries).
 - Song tags (any case):
   - title;
   - artist;